-Do not sit or stand on stone bench tops where there is a recess i.e. kitchen sink, hand basin or cook top.
+Do not sit or stand on stone bench tops, in particular where there are recesses ie. kitchen sink, hand basin or cooktop.

-The manufacturer's warranty will not be honoured for breaks in these areas.
+The manufacturer's warranty will not be honoured for breaks caused by misuse.

 /7.7 REFRIGERATOR PLUMBING

 Residences have water plumbed to fridge cavities.
 It is a universal connection that any fridge can connect to.
 Instructions for plumbing connection should be available with your refrigerator instruction manual.
 Each fridge will be slightly different, and it may be beneficial to have a plumber connect this for you.